AlexThePolygonal/cpp-stateful-templates/README.md

-# C++ Stateful Metaprogramming can be made into an imperative language
+# Building an Imperative Language with C++ Templates

-Since 2015, it has been known that templates in C++ can maintain _state_, in the sense that there exist well-defined `constexpr` functions, the outputs of which change depending on the current state of the program.
+Since 2015, we know that templates in C++ can maintain state: there exist well-defined `constexpr` functions, the outputs of which change depending on the current state of the program.
 For example, it is possible to implement a constexpr function `next` such that the code below compiles.
 ```cpp
 template <class _ = /* implementation details */>